11 Types of Drywall Perfect for Your Construction Project

 Paperless drywall is tougher when compared to standard drywall; however, many professionals claim that it is much easier to cut.

-Also, paperless types of drywall has a slight texture, which can be smoothed out using a joint compound to achieve a clean and smooth finish.
+Also, paperless types of drywall has a slight texture, which can be smoothed out using a joint compound to achieve a clean and smooth finish or you can keep it for a modern drywall texture.
 Paperless drywall is a great option to use in bathrooms and kitchens.

 In general, all kinds of drywall are fire resistant; however, the specific fire-resistant drywall varieties offer higher fire resistance than the others.